 The annual valuation performed as of September 30 on the preferred stock and warrants comprising the Investments in GSEs line item on the Balance Sheets incorporates various forecasts, projections, and cash flow analyses to develop an estimate of the asset's fair value.
 The value of the senior preferred stock is estimated by first estimating the fair value of the total equity of each GSE (which, in addition to the senior preferred stock, is comprised of other equity instruments including common stock, common stock warrants, and junior preferred stock).
 The fair value of the total equity is based on a discounted cash flow valuation methodology, whereby the primary input is the present value of the projected quarterly dividend payments.
-The fair value of the GSE's other equity instruments are then deducted from its total equity, with the remainder representing the fair value of the senior preferred stock.
-The primary input into the warrants valuation is the market value of the shares of common stock of the GSEs which, along with the junior preferred stock, are traded on the overthe-counter (OTC) Bulletin Board.
+The fair value of the GSE's other equity instruments are then deducted from its total equity, with the remainder representing the fair value of the GSEs which, along with the junior preferred stock, are traded on the overthe-counter (OTC) Bulletin Board.
 Treasury evaluates the need for adjusting the OTC market-based valuation of the warrants for the effects, if any, of significant events occurring after the close of the market but before the end of the measurement date.
-Treasury records any changes in valuation, including impairment, and discloses changes in accordance with SFFAS No. 7, Accounting for Revenue and Other Financing Sources and Concepts for Reconciling Budgetary and Financial Accounting, as amended.
+Treasury records any changes in valuation, including impairment, and discloses changes in accordance with SFAS No. 7, Accounting for Revenue and Other Financing Sources and Concepts for Reconciling Budgetary and Financial Accounting, as amended.
 Since the valuation is an annual process, Treasury deems changes in valuation of the preferred stock and warrants as usual and recurring.